 However, before you install a web server proxy, you will need to confirm that your home proxy supports HTTPS, HTTP, or SOCKS, as well as allows authentication through IP, or username and password.

 - HTTP: This particular type of protocol forwards the HTTP requests to the right servers.
 This method recreates the request that has been sent from the original device on the proxy server, and then the proxy server forwards that request on to the desired destination.
 As a result, the communication between device and server is left open and unhindered.

 - SOCKS: This protocol allows you to connect and initiate that connection with the proxy server.
 The latest version of SOCKS allows you a high level of authentication.

 Most popular browsers including Google Chrome and Internet Explorer support this kind of configuration.
-The good news is that most companies that provide their clients with proxy servers also provide them with instructions on how they can set up their home proxy.
+The good news is that most companies that provide their clients with proxy servers also provide them with instructions on how they can set up their home proxy server.

 They even come with troubleshooting suggestions, as well as how-to video tutorials on their website.

-Set up Your Home Network Using Google App Engine and Python
+How to Create Home Proxy Server Using Google App Engine and Python